moremeyou/Obsidian-Tag-Buddy/README.md

 # New version pre-release notes 🧪
-See [[#ToDo | Todo’s]] for the great new features in this pre-release.
+See To do’s below for the great new features in this pre-release.
 Updated documentation coming soon.
 For now, here’s a quick roundup:
 - OPT/ALT+CLICK on a tag (previously removed hash) now opens a Tag Actions modal with renaming, removing hash, generating and more – in the current note or across your entire vault.
 You can even generate a tag summary without code.
 - Move to section now lets you copy just the link or selected text.
 And there’s new efficiencies like automatic list type detection when copying to a section (or top/bottom of note, also new).
 - Don’t like all those buttons below each summary block?
 Settings will soon be overhauled to let you customize which buttons you want to see.